 The Cube Houses (Kubushuisjes) are one of the most famous sights of Rotterdam, so you can’t miss them if it’s your first time in the city!
 These bright yellow square cubes are located next to the Markthal, and were built by architect Piet Blom as a part of the rebuilding of the city after WWII.
 There are 19 company cubes and 39 cube houses; so people actually live there!
 One of the cubes is open for public, and for 2 euros you can see the inside of the house!

-- Drink a cocktail on the terrace of the Nhow Hotel
+Enjoy a cocktail on the terrace of the Nhow hotel

 The Nhow hotel is situated next to the Erasmus bridge, the region that is also called ‘the Manhattan along the Maas’, because of the spectacular skyline.
 This hotel combines art & design with luxury and is part of the building ‘de Rotterdam’.
 Though we didn’t stay there, the bar on the 7th floor is open for everyone and has a roof terrace!